danialgoodwin/dev/cheat-sheets/microsoft-bot-framework-cheat-sheet.md

 Testing can be done locally with an emulator, or done on the web with a little bit of configuration.
 - Emulator: https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0&tabs=csharp
 - Web: https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0

+### Dialogs

+There are three types of dialogs:
+- Prompt: Get input from the user and handle validation.
+The InBuilt prompt handles: text, number, date-time, choice, confirmation (boolean), and attachment.
+- Waterfall: Collect a series of input from the user.
+Works together with the Prompt dialog.
+- Component: Reusable dialog, for example: a user information form

 ## Key Words